vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 In other words, the container is entirely responsible for its components.
 In particular, it must explicitly trigger initial transitions in its components as well as explicitly dispatch events to them.
-These components share both event queue and priority level of its container.
-The following diagram shows the relationship between the container and its components.
+These components share both event queue and priority level of its container, and they are executed in its context.
+In this example the container is called LightMgr and its components are Mode and Rate.
+The following diagram shows their relationships.

 ![structure](images/structure.png)

-En el ejemplo en cuestión arbitrariamente la SM del contenedor representa la región Light y sus componentes las regiones Mode y Rate.

 ### 1.2 LightMgr type
-The following code fragment shows the `LightMgr` and `PulseCounterMgr` types represented by means of C structures.
-Both types are derived from framework ones. `PulseCounter` derives from `RKH_SM_T` and `PulseCounterMgr` derives from `RKH_SMA_T`.
+The following code fragment shows the `LightMgr`, `Mode` and  `Rate` types represented by means of C structures.
+These types are derived from framework ones. `Mode` and `Rate` derive from `RKH_SM_T` and `LightMgr` derives from `RKH_SMA_T`.
+The type `RKH_SM_T` represents state machines whereas `RKH_SMA_T` represents active objects.

 ```c
 struct PulseCounter